zoholab/bharatgen_collaboration/README.md

-## EAGLE and SAM-DEcoding are maintained in seperate branches
+## EAGLE and SAM-Decoding are maintained in seperate branches